Welcome to the Livable Places initiative

 • Reducing parking requirements in neighborhoods with good access to existing transit and bike lanes

-The purpose of Conservation Districts is to preserve, maintain, and protect the community character and heritage of neighborhoods having distinctive characteristics, cultural elements, and patterns of development within the city limits.
+The purpose of Conservation Districts is to preserve, maintain and protect community character and heritage of neighborhoods having distinctive characteristics, cultural elements and patterns of development within the city limits.
+Houston City Council Voted on April 5 to approve an amendment to Chapter 33 of the Code of Ordinances that will enable the process of creating Conservation Districts in six pilot Houston neighborhoods.
 Discussions about Conservation Districts arose from and are related to the ongoing work of the Livable Places Action Committee.

 City Council unanimously approved amendments to the City Code of Ordinances and City of Houston Construction and Electrical Codes on January 25 to address the effects that may arise when newly constructed, mid-rise and high-rise structures abut single-family and small scale multi-family residential structures.